StatCan/NBL-CNB/docs/source/address_matching/parcel_rel_cal.rst

    :width: 400
    :alt: One to Many Example

+This is considered the ideal scenario and steps are taken to create as many one to one relationships as possible.
+For example, flagging non-addressable outbuildings during the data cleaning phase allows us to exclude those building polygons from the parcel relationship calculation.

 Many to One
 -----------

 In this relationship there are many address points and a single building footprint contained in a single parcel

 .. image:: img/many_to_one.png
    :width: 400